 The RiseupVPN shares some limitations common to all personal VPNs:

 - An insecure connection is still insecure: Although RiseupVPN will anonymize your location and protect you from surveillance from your ISP, once your data is securely routed through riseup.net it will go out on the internet as it normally would.
-This means you should still use TLS when available (ie https over http, imaps over imap, etc).
+This means you should still use TLS when available (ie. https, imaps, etc).

 - RiseupVPN is not a panacea: although VPNs accomplish a lot, they can’t fix everything.
 For example, it cannot increase your security if your computer is already compromised with viruses or spyware.
 If you give personal information to a website, there is little that a VPN can do to maintain your anonymity with that website or its partners.
 For more information, see VPN anonymity.